nmeri17/suphle-docs/src/docs/v1/events/index.md

 ### Listening to foreign events

-You may have observed in the previous section that we had calls to `$this->local()`.
-It allowed us bind events emitted by known services.
-When inter-module communication however, developers ought not to concern themselves with the specific emitting services.
-All that should matter is the module's API.
+In the previous section, the `local` method was used to initialize a subscription scope between emittors and listeners within the same module.
+When an emittor wishes to broadcast an event to listener's outside its module, those modules ought not to concern themselves with the specific emitting classes services.
+All that should matter to them is [the module's API](/docs/v1/modules#Defining-producer-modules).

 The beauty of utilising events to exchange commands between modules is nearly tainted by the fact that they tend to limit the amount of information one can deduce by looking at an originating action.
 It's difficult to assess effect of the scrutinised action, thereby making reasoning about it somewhat of an uphill task.
 Fortunately, interfaces (your module's API being no exception) can have constants.
 This implies one can simply check for all usages of the event constant, as a guiding light to locate subscribers if need be.